The beginning of April in the UK brings with it an exciting event. That is, of course, the end of the tax year.

 - Does the provider have content to keep you up to date on the investment world and do they have a resource hub for investing in the stock market?

-What investments can be held in an ISA?
+Type of investments that can be held in an ISA

 Most shares of large global companies can be held in an ISA.
 There may be restrictions on companies listed on junior stock markets in foreign countries or on unrecognised stock exchanges.

 As always, it’s worth checking with your provider on their site or through their customer support if you are dealing with a small or niche company or sector.

 You can also hold a range of bonds, ETFs, UK investment trusts and you can hold cash in a stocks and shares ISA too.
 It’s up to you how to pick those investments.